 William Berkeley Smith

-The names of Officer roles within Sensing Friends are as follows.
+The names of the trustees within Sensing Friends are as follows.

 Signature Penny Wright Date 07/12/17